disease-maps/disease-maps.github.io/pages/projects/isdpages.md

 ## Applications of the ISD map

-To demonstrate how the map can be used, we offer here some applications along with a step-by-step guide to reproduce the analysis:
+To demonstrate how the map can be used, we offer here some applications along with a step-by-step guide to reproduce the analysis.

 <!-- 1. list1
 2. lisst
 3. sfds
 4. sfsf -->

-Application

-How to reproduce the analysis
 **Analysis of the network structure**
+- a href="/isdapp2/#net" target="_blank">Discovering possible compensatory pathways explaining poor response to dupilumab</a
+- mmm

 How to reproduce the analysis<br>
 Analysis of the network structure